De-extinction: How I learned to love Jurassic Park

 Wait, forever?
 I guess forever isn’t as long as we once thought it was.

 Now there are scientists whose sole focus is “resurrecting the dead”: bringing back species that one left our earth, even thousands of years ago.
-To find out how this is done “
+To find out how this is done “click here” for a video.
+Bringing back extinct animals is now a worldwide discussion, and has brought forth many different opinions.

 Those in favor of de-extinction first argue that this could establish greater ecosystem equilibrium.
 Take Woolly mammoths for example.
 In Siberia Woolly mammoths are thought to be responsible for maintaining productive grassland ecosystems.
 By bringing these animals back we could restore certain properties of the ecosystem that we as humans have interfered with.
 This directly coincides with scientists’ second reason for de-extinction: fixing what we destroyed.
 Humans have a tremendous influence on the ecosystem; thanks to certain factors such as pollution, deforestation, construction, and over-hunting, we as a society have been the cause of endangering, and removing many once abundant species from our environment.